nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Multiple subjects may be provided, and all subject attributes must be present when providing a subject.

+Gender can be male, female or others.
+Accepted genders will be automatically converted to capital letters on the UI.

+Note:
+* A known limitation of `add_tutor` is that customers with different names but exactly the same attributes will not be marked as a duplicate.
+* Minimum length for name is 1 character, maximum is 50 characters.
+* Minimum length for subject years of experience is 1 digit and maximum is 2 digits.
+* Minimum length for phone number is 8 digit, maximum 15 digits.
+* Minimum length for address is 1 character, maximum is 200 characters.
+* Minimum length for subject name is 1 character, maximum 20 characters.

 Format:
 `add_tutor n/NAME g/GENDER p/PHONE_NUMBER e/EMAIL  a/ADDRESS <s/SUBJECT_NAME r/SUBJECT_RATE l/SUBJECT_EDUCATION_LEVEL y/SUBJECT_YEARS_EXPERIENCE q/SUBJECT_QUALIFICATIONS>... notes/NOTE`